Have Questions?

 • We are responsible for people who enter our smoking establishments

-• We should elevate the smoking experience, especially its safety.
+• We should enhance the smoking experience, particularly in terms of safety.

 More updates to come